Header Banner

-How To: Install a Third-Party Keyboard on Your Amazon Kindle Fire HDX
+How to Install a Third-Party Keyboard on Your Amazon Kindle Fire HDX

 With so many keyboard options available for Android, there's no reason to limit ourselves to the default one, or to just the ones available in the Amazon Appstore.
 While the Appstore does provide alternatives, such as SwiftKey, it doesn't come close to the selection available in the Google Play Store.